 This awareness course is called Asbestos Awareness (10675NAT) and is available for anyone to study CTI.
 By studying with us, you can complete this course through our Virtual Format classes for approximately four to five hours.

 Since 2014, according to the Work Health and Safety Act, all individuals who work in fields that may involve contact with asbestos must have Asbestos Awareness (10675NAT).
 These occupations include, but are not limited to:

 - AC Mechanics,

 - Scaffolders, and

 How can I learn more about Asbestos Awareness?

 If you, a family member, or even your neighbour is renovating their home and there’s a chance that you’ll encounter asbestos-containing materials, it’s a great idea to take a few hours to learn how to properly identify asbestos.
 Doing so will help you renovate while keeping you and your family safe.

-To find out more about the Asbestos Awareness online course, you can read our complete course page below.
+To find out more about the Asbestos Awareness Virtual Format course, you can read our complete course page below.